derNarr/achrolabutils/README.txt

 Now you have all repositories on your machine.

-When you want to get writing access (you are allowed to and want one), run
+When you want to get writing access (you are allowed to and want to), run

     cd achrolab
     git remote rm origin